Spokay/angular-starter-oidc-cli/README.md

-# angular-starter-cli
+# angular-starter-oidc-cli

-A CLI tool for scaffolding Angular applications with OIDC authentication from the `angular-starter-app-template`.
+A CLI for creating Angular starter applications from templates with OIDC authentication support.

 ## Description